 Preserving our culture of collaboration, accountability, innovation and integrity.

 Promoting greater access to healthcare and education for women, men, LGBTQIA+ communities, and underserved patients across our region.

 As Adagio moves towards 50 years of service to women and their families in Western Pennsylvania, we plan to explore, expand and nurture partnerships, affiliations and alliances that will allow Adagio Health to expand its continuum of services, strengthen service delivery, increase efficiencies and patient volume.

 We hope to implement new methods of service delivery for improving population health that meet the needs of the communities we serve and ensure financial sustainability of Adagio Health.

 We strive to engage in continuous quality improvement for clinical care and customer service to improve customer experience and value.

-We pledge to continue to be the safety net that provides health and wellness services to women in need in Western Pennsylvania.
+We pledge to continue to be the safety net that provides health and wellness services to the communities we serve.